-This is the report of my evaluation of the Central Bank of Chile Financial Stability Report (FSR).
+This is the report of my evaluation of the Bank of Chile Financial Stability Report.
 The issues I was asked to cover are in Annex 1.
-I visited the Central Bank from May 15 through May 18, 2017 and had a full schedule of meetings with managers and staff in the Financial Policy Division, Governor and several Board Members, bankers and other readers of the FSR, Ministry of Finance's officials and others.
+I visited the Central Bank from May 15 through May 18, 2017 and had a full schedule of meetings with managers and staff in the Financial Policy Division, President and several board members, bankers and other readers of the FSR, Ministry of Finance officials and others.
 I want to thank all those I met with and interviewed during my visit, their extremely professional attitude, candid views and many excellent suggestions for improving and communicating the results of the FSR.

-The Central Bank of Chile produces an excellent FSR.
-The recent IMF Working Paper 17/73 reviewed and ranked 19 FSR in the Latin America and the Caribbean.
+The Central Bank of Chile produces an excellent Financial Stability Report.
+The recent IMF Working Paper 17/73 reviewed and ranked 19 Financial Stability Reports in the Latin America and the Caribbean.
 Chile's FSR was ranked first out the 19 countries!

-Readers of the Report praise its strong content, useful trends in international and domestic markets, broad coverage, useful data on financial sector/credit users/debt trends/housing sector developments, etc. The IMF team who wrote WP 17/73 gave scores for the ranking of Chile's FSR which are described and discussed in Annex 2.
+Readers of the report praise its strong content, useful trends in international and domestic markets, broad coverage, useful data on financial sector/credit users/debt trends/housing sector developments, etc. The IMF team who wrote WP 17/73 gave scores for the ranking of Chile's FSA which are described and discussed in Annex 2.